newrelic/nr1-workload-geoops/README.md

 New Relic has open-sourced this project.
 This project is provided AS-IS WITHOUT WARRANTY OR SUPPORT, although you can report issues and contribute to the project here on GitHub.

-**Note: Please do not report issues with this software to New Relic Global Technical Support.**
+_Please do not report issues with this software to New Relic Global Technical Support._

 ## Community